 British High Commissioner to Fiji

-The British High Commission in Suva is accredited to Fiji, Federated States of Micronesia, Kiribati, Republic of the Marshall Islands, Tonga and Tuvalu.
+The British High Commission in Suva is responsible for developing and maintaining relations between the UK and Fiji, Federated States of Micronesia, Kiribati, Republic of the Marshall Islands, Tonga and Tuvalu.

-We offer a wide range of services that include providing consular assistance to UK nationals, facilitating visa applications for those who want to visit the UK, funding for Projects, scholarships for Masters’ degree in the UK and support to members of the British Armed Forces and their families.
+We offer a wide range of services that include providing consular assistance to UK nationals, funding for Projects, scholarships for Master’s degree in the UK and support to members of the British Armed Forces and their families.

 Registering a birth or death

+For legal reasons, we’re unable to carry out notarial acts in Commonwealth countries.
 This includes certifying documents as true copies of originals, administering oaths or taking affidavits.
-For these or other notarial acts or the legalising of documents, please contact a notary public.
+For these or other notarial acts, you should contact a local notary

-A list of lawyers is available for British nationals who need legal advice.
-Please note that the inclusion in this list does not constitute office endorsement by the British High Commission or the UK government.
+Use our lists of local suppliers and services if you need help in Fiji.
+Please note that inclusion in these lists does not constitute official endorsement by the British High commission or the UK government.

 How else we can help